 ICPM 2020 will take place in Padua, Italy, and organized by the University of Padua, the fifth oldest university in the world, being founded in 1222.
-The conference will be supported by the IEEE Task Force on Process Mining.
-The city of Padua is located in the north-east of the country with a population of around 214000 inhabitants, 40 kilometers west of Venice.
+The city of Padua is located in the north-east of the country with a population of around 214000 inhabitants, 40 kilometres west of Venice.
 The city is picturesque, with a dense network of arcaded streets opening into large communal squares, and many bridges on the Bacchiglione river.
 It is very rich in terms of signs, of which the most prominent are the Giotto’s Scrovegni chapel, the Basilica of Saint Anthony and the 90,000-sqm square of Prato della Valle.
-ICPM 2020 will be hosted at the Padua’s Botanic Garden, a UNESCO World Heritage Site.
-The garden was founded in 1545, making it the oldest garden of its type, and is still situated at its original location, within an area of 22000 square meters.
+ICPM 2020 will be hosted at the “Padova Fiere” (the Exhibition Center of Padua), the main fair and exposition center of Padua.
+Founded in 1919, “Padova Fiere” is one of the oldest exposition centers in Italy, with a complex of 70.000 squared meters.

 ICPM 2020 encourages papers on new techniques and applications for process mining, as well as case studies coming from industrial scenarios.
 Also, papers describing novel process mining tools are expected.
 For new techniques, the availability of an implementation (which has to be accessible by the reviewers) is essential.
 Authors are expected to provide insights into the performance of new techniques on established, publicly-available benchmark datasets, or to release their datasets for replicability purposes.
 Empirical papers should build, where possible, on novel datasets previously unpublished, while research on existing datasets must clearly explain the novelty of the applied analysis.